confluentinc/kafka-rest/docs/config.rst

   * Type: string
   * Default: "localhost:2181"
   * Importance: high

+``consumer.assigned.pool.size.max``
+  Maximum number of 'assigned consumers' that can be instantiated.
+If 0, then the pool size is not limited.

+  * Type: int
+  * Default: 25
+  * Importance: medium

 ``consumer.request.max.bytes``
   Maximum number of bytes in unencoded message keys and values returned by a single request.
 This can be used by administrators to limit the memory used by a single consumer and to control the memory usage required to decode responses on clients that cannot perform a streaming decode.
 Note that the actual payload will be larger due to overhead from base64 encoding the response data and from JSON encoding the entire response.